Avoid Hiring Headaches: The Perks Of Pre-Employment Assessment Testing

 Jobs are in high demand.

-For instance, in the corporate world, every new job opening receives an average of 250 applications.
+For instance, in the corporate world, every new job opening receives an average of.
 A similar pattern is found in most other occupational disciplines too!

 Clearly, competition for new positions is fierce.